SEND Frequently Asked Questions

 Harehills Primary School prides itself on having a caring and supportive ethos.
 We have an inclusion team which includes: Janet Haywood (Inclusion Team Leader), Azhar Ali (Integrated Services Manager Attendance and Admissions), Wendy Lister (Nurture Lead), Julie Drysdale (Family Support Mentor and Learning Mentor for EYFS), Kaniza Liaqat (Parent Support Worker), Joan Cox (Learning Mentor Yrs 1/2), Julie Thompson (Lead Learning Mentor Yrs 3/4 and 5/6) and Christine Somers (Learning Mentor Yrs 5/6)

 Our inclusion team make sure children have the highest levels of pastoral care possible.
 This support may include sessions with our nurture team who plan programmes to meet the emotional and social needs of individual children.

-We work in partnerships with many agencies and have parent support workers who ensure cluster support is available for families who may need additional support.
-Our Parent Support Workers are also trained in the CAF process.
+We work in partnership with many agencies and have parent support workers who ensure cluster support is available for families who may need additional support.
+Members of this team are also trained in the EHP process.

 All our staff are trained in Child Protection procedures and we also have five members of staff who are specially designated to ensure the Safeguarding of all children.